 - Optimize sharing materials: The screen share is not a novel concept, but it shouldn’t be downplayed.
 Presentations can be shared with all participants on these calls and viewed together to ensure everyone is on the same page.
 It’s also important to take extra steps to make sure any materials you’re sharing or presenting are clear, designed well with minimal text and readable on various devices.
 Many individuals are currently dialing into these calls from the phones and viewing speakers and presentations horizontally on mobile.
 Keeping a mobile-first mentality in mind will only prove to be helpful.

 It’s also important to recognize your business’ individual goals for online video conferencing calls.
 You should make sure that all employees have a clear understanding of best practices and the do’s and don’ts as they apply to your organization.
 Many employees are utilizing Zoom and web conferencing tools for the first time during this crisis.
 Your company will bode well to schedule training sessions on best practices and tips.
 These training sessions can touch on necessary precautions to ensure communication stays clear between leadership and their respective teams or the overall company.
 It’s arguably even more crucial to ensure communication channels remain clear with clients and customers who continue to invest in your business or products.

-Effective video conferencing and the opportunities it presents cannot be overstated.
+Effective video conferencing, the ability to transcribe meetings and the many other opportunities technology presents cannot be overstated.
 The new world of remote work is likely here to stay and video conferencing platforms and their capabilities will continue to evolve with the ever-changing way of work.